 Section 3.8: Voting - Each Director shall have one vote.

 Section 3.9: Standard of Care and Fiduciary Interest - Each Director shall stand in a fiduciary relation to the Corporation and shall perform the duties as a Director, including the duties as a member of any committee of the Board upon which the Director may serve, in good faith, in a manner the Director reasonably believes to be in the best interests of the Corporation.
 Further, performance of the duties as Director shall be with such care, including reasonable inquiry, skill and diligence, as a person of ordinary prudence would use under similar circumstances.
-Absent breach of fiduciary duty, lack of good faith or self dealing, actions taken as a Director, the Board, or a Committee shall be presumed to be in the best interests of the Corporation.
+Absent breach of fiduciary duty, lack of good faith, or self dealing, actions taken as a Director, the Board, or a Committee shall be presumed to be in the best interests of the Corporation.
 In performing such duties, each Director shall be entitled to rely in good faith on the information, opinions, reports, or statements, including financial statements and other financial data, in each case prepared or presented by any of the following:

 one or more officers or employees of the Corporation whom the Director reasonably believes to be reliable and competent in matters presented;